Bond & Baker Street - Tunnel Lining Replacement Monitoring

-Senceive’s wireless tiltmeters were deployed ahead and immediately behind, leapfrogging ring by ring as the work progressed.
-Further rings of sensors were left behind to monitor long term stability.
-The system was further developed for this project, not only enabling the data to be accessed from the nearest platform at any time, as was originally required, but additionally as identified during the trials, by the engineers on the train, using a locally wireless connected portable device.
+Senceive’s high precision biaxial wireless tilt sensors were deployed ahead of the works, leapfrogging ring by ring.
+Further rings of sensors were deployed on the new lining, some following the work as it progressed and some left in place for long-term monitoring.
+A bespoke system was developed for the project, enabling the data to be accessed not only from the nearest platform at any time, as was originally required but also as identified during the initial trials, by the engineers on the train - this time using a local Wi-Fi connected portable device.